tlsnotary/website/docs/faq.md

 TLSNotary uses a multi-party computation (MPC) approach to secure the TLS session.
 Without MPC, the Prover would have full control over the TLS session keys and could forge the Server's responses.
 Zero-knowledge (ZK) proofs alone cannot prevent this.
 To prevent forged responses, the Verifier participates in the handshake, splitting the TLS session keys between the Prover and the Verifier.

 In proxy-based designs only ZK proofs are needed.
 In such designs the verifier proxies the connection with the server, observes the encrypted traffic, and later verifies a ZK proof from the Prover that the plaintext matches the encrypted data.
 TLSNotary's direct connection model avoids introducing a network assumption and provides stronger resistance to censorship compared to the proxy approach.

+### Where is the “zk” in TLSNotary’s zkTLS protocol?
+Is “zk” the same as a zkSNARK?

+The TLSNotary protocol includes zero-knowledge guarantees, but not through a zkSNARK.
+The "zk" comes from **Quicksilver**, an MPC-in-the-head proving system used internally to verify TLS transcript processing without revealing secrets.

+* **Constraint count**?
+    Not applicable.
+Quicksilver does not use R1CS or Plonkish circuits, so there is no constraint count to report.
+* **Proof size**?
+    TLSNotary does not produce a single SNARK-like proof artifact.
+The closest equivalent is the total volume of MPC messages exchanged during the protocol, which can be inspected using the project’s benchmarking harness.

+**Attestations** are a separate feature.
+TLSNotary provides an attestation format, but applications may define their own or use SNARKs to prove statements about the verified TLS transcript.
+The zero-knowledge machinery inside TLSNotary is used for verifying the transcript, not for producing standalone SNARK-style proofs.